wasmerio/wasmer.io/_posts/wasmer-3.2.md

 published: false
 ---

-Today we are incredibly excited to announce the release of [Wasmer Runtime v3.2](https://github.com/wasmerio/wasmer/releases/tag/v3.2.0).
+Today we are incredibly excited to announce the release of Wasmer Runtime v3.2.

-This release has been in the oven for a few months.
+This release has been cooking in the oven for a few months.
 Here are the main highlights:

 - Support for RISC-V chipsets
 - WASI improvements